Effective Auditing of Construction Activity

 Registration FEE may be paid by check, MasterCard, Visa or American Express.

-Program fee includes instruction, all program materials, lunch each day and refreshment breaks.
+Program fee includes instruction, all program materials, breakfast and lunch each day and refreshment breaks.

 Cancellation and Refund